DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Indicative Syllabus

-Introduction to Quantum Mechanics: Classical particles and phenomena, wave packets, why quantum mechanics?; the Bohr atomic model; matter waves, the quantum wavefunction, the Schrödinger equation, Heisenberg uncertainty principle, quantum wells.
-Introduction to Physics of the Solid State: Crystal structure and lattice vibrations; energy bands, reciprocal space, effective masses, Fermi surfaces, localised particles e.g. donors, traps, excitons.
-Methods of Measuring Properties: Crystallography – X-Ray Diffraction.
-Carbon Nanostructures: Carbon molecules, carbon clusters – C60 and fullerenes; carbon nanotubes; applications of carbon nanotubes.
-Graphene.
-Bulk Nanostructured Materials: Photonic crystals.
-Nanostructured Ferromagnetism: Theory of Ferromagnetism and applications to storage and spintronic systems: dynamics of nanomagnets, giant and colossal magnetoresistance; spintronics and memory applications incl. magnetic tunnel junctions (MTJs), spin torque transfer systems for magnetoresistive random access memory (MRAM).
-Quantum Wells, Wires and Dots: Preparation; size and dimensionality effects; excitons; single-electron tunnelling; applications – IR detectors, quantum dot lasers.
-Nano Machines and Devices: Microelectromechanical systems (MEMS); nanoelectromechanical systems (NEMS).
-Optical and Vibrational Spectroscopy: Excitons; infrared surface spectroscopy; Raman spectroscopy; Luminescence – photoluminescence and thermal wave techniques.
+• Introduction to Quantum Mechanics: Classical particles and phenomena, wave packets, why quantum mechanics is important • The Bohr atomic model; matter waves, the quantum wavefunction, the Schrödinger equation, Heisenberg uncertainty principle, quantum wells. • Introduction to the Physics of the Solid State: Crystal structure and lattice vibrations; energy bands, reciprocal space, effective masses, Fermi surfaces, • Localised particles e.g. donors, traps, defects in semiconductors, excitons.
+Methods of Measuring Properties: Crystallography – X-Ray Diffraction, scanning tunneling microscopy and atomic force microscopy. • Carbon Nanostructures: Carbon molecules, carbon clusters – C60 and fullerenes; carbon nanotubes, their properties, applications of carbon nanotubes.
+Graphene, properties and applications. • Bulk Nanostructured Materials, Photonic crystals. • Nanostructured Ferromagnetism: Theory of Ferromagnetism and applications to storage and spintronic systems: dynamics of nanomagnets, giant and colossal magnetoresistance • Quantum Wells, Wires and Dots: Preparation; size and dimensionality effects; excitons; quantum confinement, density of states, single-electron tunnelling; applications – IR detectors, quantum dot lasers, quantum computing • Optical and Vibrational Spectroscopy, Raman spectroscopy; photoluminescence

 Indicative Reading List